OnDataEngineering/OnDataEngineeringContent/_tech-vendors/apache.md

 | [HAWQ](/technologies/apache-hawq/) | A port of the Greenplum MPP database (which itself is based on PostgreSQL) to run over YARN and HDFS.
 | [Tajo](/technologies/apache-tajo/) | Distributed analytical database engine supporting queries over data in HDFS, Amazon S3, Google Cloud Storage, OpenStack Swift and local storage, and querying over Postgres, HBase and Hive tables.
 | [Kudu](/technologies/apache-kudu/) | Columnar storage technology for tables of structured data, supporting low latency reads, updates and deletes by primary key, as well as analytical column/table scans.
-| Quickstep (Incubating) | High performance database engine supporting SQL queries based on a University of Wisconsin-Madison project - <http://quickstep.apache.org/>
+| Quickstep (Retired) | High performance database engine supporting SQL queries based on a University of Wisconsin-Madison project - now retired <https://github.com/apache/incubator-quickstep>
 | [Hive](/technologies/apache-hive/) | Supports the execution of SQL queries over data in HDFS using MapReduce, Spark or Tez based on tables defined in the Hive Metastore
 | [Pig](/technologies/apache-pig/) | Technology for running analytical and data processing jobs written in Pig Latin against data in Hadoop using MapReduce, Tez and Spark
 | MRQL (Incubating) | Supports the execution of MRQL queries over data in Hadoop using MapReduce, Hama, Spark or Flink - <http://mrql.apache.org/>